r-xue/pipeline/doc/VLASS-SE-CONT-Imaging-Workflow.md

 The imaging sequence is implemented as `_do_iterative_vlass_se_imaging` method and fullfils the same function as `_do_iterative_imaging` method, that is used for any other imaging mode then 'VLASS-SE-CONT'.
 The separate method was needed due to the PSF handling (needed for awproject gridder) and single threaded column saving requirements.

 The Tclean result object is changed to store information contained in the tclean return dictionary.
 This include: number of minor cycle in per major cycle, total flux cleaned in per major cycle, peak residual in per major cycle, and total number of major cycles done.

+### CASA 6.1 specific workaround

+This section lists CASA issues that the pipeline needs to work around as of the release of 2021.1.1 (based on the CASA 6.1 series).
+With future CASA version these issues are expected to be fixed.

+1. CAS-13338: Tclean phasecenter parameter conversion has limited precision (in parallel mode)
+   - ImageParamsHeuristicsVlassSeCont.get_parallel_cont_synthesis_imager_csys() heuristic method (see docstring) works around this issue

+2. CAS-13071: Write model column to MeasurementSet always in serial mode, due to potential performance issues (see also PIPE-1107 and VLASS Memo 15).